Reward offered in road rage death on Hwy. 169 in Plymouth

 Also Friday, police released further video evidence from traffic cameras in hopes of finding whoever shot Jay Boughton in the head Tuesday night as he and his 15-year-old son were southbound on Hwy.
 169 just south of Rockford Road.

-"We don't have a precise location" of where the two vehicles converged, the chief said during a news briefing attended by family members and friends of Boughton, "but we do believe that this was a very short event in which these two vehicles crossed paths.
+"We don't have a precise location" of where the two vehicles converged, Plymouth Police Chief Erik Fadden said during a news briefing attended by family members and friends of Boughton, "but we do believe that this was a very short event in which these two vehicles crossed paths.

 "We have no reason to believe that they were following each other or driving next to each other for even more than a few seconds, which in my humble opinion, makes this even more senseless."